What are terpenoids?

 • Each above class of terpenoids is further sub-classified based on the number of rings present in their structures:

-• types of terpenoids
+• different types of terpenoids

 citral